TIRADS Calculator & Report Generator

 Application in Clinical Workflow

-Thyroid ultrasound is often the first imaging step for patients with thyroid nodules.
-The TIRADS calculator simplifies interpretation by providing a consistent scoring method, especially in multidisciplinary or high-volume settings.
+Thyroid ultrasound is often the first imaging step for patients with palpable thyroid nodules or incidental findings on other imaging.
+The TI-RADS calculator simplifies interpretation by providing a consistent scoring method, especially in multidisciplinary or high-volume settings.
 It helps clinicians quickly convert descriptive findings into evidence-based recommendations.

-Still, the calculator should be used alongside clinical context, including:
+The calculator should be integrated with clinical context, including:

 Clinical Applications

-• Characterizing incidental nodules detected on CT, MRI, or PET
+• Characterizing incidental nodules detected on CT, MRI, PET scans, or carotid ultrasound examinations

 Limitations and Clinical Judgment